zd9999cs/Trans_Trans/README.md

 - [ ] Improve recognition when there are multiple people speaking.
 - [ ] Anti-degenerecy when repeated word is used in the speech
-- [ ] API error handling with retrial
+- [x] API error handling with retrial
 - [ ] Parallel use of API?
 No need to provide context for different chunks it seems.
+- [x] Allow selection of different Gemini models (e.g., Pro vs Flash)
+- [ ] Imrpove prompt for 2.0 flassh model to work